 It’s crucial that you and your users take all the necessary steps to ensure the safety of your email accounts against attacks and impede all unauthorized access.
 How do you protect your organization against email threats?
 Here are some important suggestions:

-- Run regular phishing tests
+Run regular phishing tests

-Your personnel is your greatest protection against email threats, especially when it comes to phishing attacks – be them simple or more sophisticated, such as spear-phishing.
+Your personnel is your greatest protection against email threats, especially when it comes to phishing attacks – be they simple or more sophisticated, such as spear-phishing.
 This significant risk of endpoint compromise can be avoided by staff who have learned to recognize phishing attempts.

-- Always use multifactor authentication
+Always use multifactor authentication

 Block email auto-forwarding

 You should also consider blocking email auto-forwarding to make it harder for threat actors to gain access to your corporate email accounts.

 Use email security software

-For example, you may want to consider HeimdalTM Security’s Heimdal™ Email Fraud Prevention, the ultimate email protection against financial email fraud, C-level executive impersonation, phishing, insider threat attacks, and complex email malware.
+For example, you may want to consider using Heimdal Email Fraud Prevention against financial email fraud, C-level executive impersonation, phishing, insider threat attacks, and complex email malware.
 How does it work?
 By using over 125 vectors of analysis and being fully supported by threat intelligence, it detects phraseology changes, performs IBAN/Account number scanning, identifies modified attachments, malicious links, and Man-in-the-Email attacks.
 Furthermore, it integrates with O365 and any mail filtering solutions and includes live monitoring and alerting 24/7 by our specialists.

-Deep content scanning for attachments and links;
+Deep content scanning for malicious attachments and links;

-- Phishing, spear phishing and man-in-the-email attacks;
+Block Phishing and man-in-the-email attacks;